 During the year ended December 31, 1996, the Company's board of directors adopted the Nu Skin Enterprises, Inc., 1996 Stock Incentive Plan (the "1996 Stock Incentive Plan").
 In April 2006, the Company's Board of Directors approved the Nu Skin Enterprises, Inc. 2006 Stock Incentive Plan (the "2006 Stock Incentive Plan").
 The 2006 Stock Incentive Plan was approved by the Company's stockholders at the Company's 2006 Annual Meeting of Stockholders held in May of 2006.
 The 1996 Stock Incentive Plan and the 2006 Stock Incentive Plan provide for granting of stock awards and options to purchase common stock to executives, other employees, independent consultants and directors of the Company and its Subsidiaries.
 Stock options granted under these plans are generally non-qualified stock options, but the plans permit some stock options granted to qualify as "incentive stock options" under the U.S. Internal Revenue Code.
-The exercise price of a stock option generally is equal to the fair market value of the Company's common stock on the stock option granted since 1996 is generally ten years.
+The exercise price of a stock option generally is equal to the fair market value of the Company's common stock on the stock option grant date.
+The contractual term of stock options granted since 1996 is generally ten years.
 However, for stock options granted beginning in the second quarter of 2006, the contractual term has been shortened to seven years.
 Currently, all shares issued upon the exercise of stock options are from the Company's treasury shares.
-With the adoption of the 2010 Omnibus Incentive Plan discussed below, no further grants will be made under the 1996 Stock Incentive Plan.
+With the adoption of the 2010 Omnibus Incentive Plan discussed below, no further grants will be made under the 1996 Stock Incentive Plan or the 2006 Stock Incentive Plan.

 In April 2010, the Company's Board of Directors approved the Nu Skin Enterprises, Inc. 2010 Omnibus Incentive Plan (the "2010 Omnibus Incentive Plan").
 This plan was approved by the Company's stockholders at the Company's 2010 Annual Meeting of Stockholders held in May of 2010.
 The 2010 Omnibus Incentive Plan provides for granting of a variety of equity based awards including stock options, stock appreciation rights, restricted stock, restricted stock units, other share based awards, performance cash, performance shares and performance units to executives, other employees, independent consultants and directors of the Company and its subsidiaries.
 Options granted under the 2010 Omnibus Incentive Plan are generally non-qualified stock options, but the 2010 Omnibus Incentive Plan permits some stock options granted to qualify as "incentive stock options" under the U.S. Internal Revenue Code.
-The exercise price of a stock option granted under the 2010 Omnibus Incentive for grant date.
-The contractual term of a stock option granted under the 2010 Omnibus Incentive Plan are issued upon the exercise of stock options are from the Company's treasury shares.
+The exercise price of a stock option generally is equal to the fair market value of the Company's common stock on the stock option grant date.
+The contractual term of a stock option granted under the 2010 Omnibus Incentive Plan is seven years.
+Currently, all shares issued upon the exercise of stock options are from the Company's treasury shares.
 Seven million shares, subject to certain adjustments, were authorized for issuance under the 2010 Omnibus Incentive Plan.